IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 ```
 jupyter notebook
 ```
+4) Download 'stops.text' file and save it into the same directory where this notebook is saved

-4) Open the notebook file HW7_NYC_MTA_API.ipynb
+5) Open the notebook file HW7_NYC_MTA_API.ipynb

-5) Run through the codes, and plots will be shown and saved in the same directory.
+6) Run through the codes, and plots will be shown and saved in the same directory.

 ---